What Is A Polyamorous Relationship? Types, Tips, And Mental Health Support

 Solo polyamory

-With solo polyamory, an individual may be involved with multiple partners, but they don’t have a primary partner.
-Instead, they live independently and value their own autonomy.
+With solo polyamory, an individual may be involved with multiple partners, but they don't have a primary partner.
+Instead, they may live independently and value their own autonomy.

-Group marriage/poly families
+Group marriage and poly families

-Six common poly relationship structures in polyamory
+Common poly relationship structures

-Some common poly relationship structures include:
+Some common poly relationship structures in polyamory include:

-- Hierarchical: In a hierarchical structure, a person has a primary relationship that they prioritize over others.
-They may also have other relationships, but they give their primary partner more time and attention than their other partners.
+- Hierarchical: In a hierarchical structure, a person typically has a primary relationship that they prioritize over others.
+They may also have other relationships, but they often give their primary partner more time and attention than their other partners.

 - Non-hierarchical: In non-hierarchical polyamory, all partnerships are given equal priority.